POTS Gardening Club

 March-26th - Nigel Last from Suffolk Plant Heritage

-October 30th Annual General Meeting.
-Followed by: -
+October 29th Annual General meeting preceded by:

-November 27th Jim Payne Botanical Gardens: a grand tour.
+November 27th - Jim Payne Botanical Gardens: A Grand Tour.
 This talk explores the history and purpose of botanical gardens, illustrated with beautiful images throughout and then takes a closer look at a handful of gardens from far distant continents to the world-class Royal Botanic Gardens Kew and the University of Cambridge Botanical Garden.

 December 11th-Christmas Crafts with Jean.
 2.30p.m.